Questions about Child Dyslexia Assessments

 Will there be any recommendations for examinations?

-Council and recognised as someone who can undertake exam reports.
+Council and are recognised as practitioners who can undertake exam reports.
 There

 may be recommendations for extra time, use of laptops and so on for